Mule Creek Ranch

 Mule Creek Ranch is located in Carbon County, Wyoming, and covers 13,671 acres of land that is approximately 9,678 deeded acres with 3,033 acres state-owned and the remaining 960 acres is a BLM lease.
 The property has over two miles of the Medicine Bow River, along with several miles of adjacent slues, offering brown trout and occasional brook trout.
 Enhancement opportunities are outstanding along this stretch of river.
 Also, several miles of Mule Creek, West Fork Wagon Hound Creek and Bear Creek could offer fishing development opportunities.

-Mule Creek Ranch is located southeast of the community of Elk Mountain, and one hour from the full service commercial airport in Laramie, Wyoming and 50 minutes to Saratoga, Wyoming plus has a private airstrip.
+Mule Creek Ranch is located southeast of the community of Elk Mountain; 45 miles from Rawlins, a full service town including hospital; one hour from the full service commercial airport in Laramie; and 50 minutes to Saratoga, Wyoming plus it has a private airstrip.

 ACREAGE AND DETAILS

 Historically it has been used as a working cattle ranch capitalizing on the rich vegetative diversity throughout the area.
 The lodgepole pine forest with mixed spruce and fir populating the upper south side of the ranch has been managed for timber within the past 15+ years and many access roads are in place.
 Livestock grazing is currently being permitted at a conservative level.
 Hay production on the ranch has been 1200 tons with fertilizer.